Events

 New Perspectives on U.S. Regulatory History: Past & Present of Public Utilities and Antitrust Law

-This research conference seeks to bring together leading historians and legal scholars interested in the history and future of the U.S. regulatory tradition.
+This research conference brought together leading historians and legal scholars interested in the history and future of the U.S. regulatory tradition.
 During his renowned career at HBS, Professor Tom McCraw helped establish the field of regulatory studies, bridging the fields of history, law, economics, and political science.
 His work focused on both firms and their regulatory environment to explain economic development in the United States.
 His scholarship contributed to important works of legal and business history on the evolution of the corporate form, the influence of corporate actors on public regulation, and the importance of social science research on regulatory choices.
 Since then, the field of regulatory studies has taken off in both history departments and law schools; however, the two disciplines have taken divergent paths.
 Historians have emphasized the external social and cultural pressures that have shaped firms’ behavior, such as the efforts by interest groups to limit or redirect corporations’ economic power.
 Legal scholars, on the other hand, have emphasized the internal development of administrative bureaucracy to explain how state capacity changed over time and interacted with interest group movements.
-This conference reinvigorates McCraw’s insight that interdisciplinary dialogue is necessary to understand the complexities of modern regulatory policy.
+This conference sought to reinvigorate McCraw’s insight that interdisciplinary dialogue is necessary to understand the complexities of modern regulatory policy.

 - 06 Nov 2017